 Through a grant funded by Hennepin County, Richfield is participating in a pilot program that offers free organics recycling to residents.
-Beginning November 15, 2018, residents can recycle their household organic waste at two drop-off sites in the city.
+Residents can recycle their household organic waste at two drop-off sites in the city.

 This pilot program is available through the collaborative efforts of the Recreation Services Department, city council and the city's volunteer citizen organics recycling task force.

 Sign up now!

 Organics recycling, or composting, allows residents to recycle a variety of organic waste materials into nutrient-rich, useful soil, instead of sending it to a landfill.
 Organics recycling is done at a special industrial composting facility.

 What are organics?